rinarama/JackSquotterFlow/README.md

 # JackSquotterFlow
+Clone of Stack Overflow.
+Tech used: Ruby, Sinatra, ActiveRecord, jQuery/Ajax, and bcrypt (user auth).

-DBC Overflow February 2017
+February 2017

-Team Name: Team TBD
-Team Members: Leila Gleich, Karina Robinson, Kendy Ng User Stories:
+Team Members: Leila Gleich, Karina Robinson, Kendy Ng

+User Stories:
 As a user I want to be able to...
 * Log In